 Salary and Career Information

 Skydiving instructor jobs tend to be seasonal or part-time.
 And while instructors can be hired as salaried employees, they're generally paid for each class they supervise.
 According to information from the College Foundation of North Carolina, an instructor can be paid on a per student, per class rate of about $20-$30, although this figure can vary depending on the instructor's credentials and expertise, as well as other factors.
-O*NET OnLine reported that self-enrichment education teachers, such as skydiving instructors, could expect average job growth from 2012-2022, a rate of 8%-14% (www.onetonline.org).
+O*NET OnLine reported that self-enrichment education teachers, such as skydiving instructors, could expect a much faster than average job growth from 2014-2024, a 14% rate (www.onetonline.org).